With all this talk of using video, podcasts, and even voice interfaces like Alexa for content marketing, blogging may seem like an old idea.

 Industry research is always a great source of inspiration.
-Summarise the research for your audience, or hone in on a key finding.
-And your own commentary to give depth and personality to the post.
+Summarise the research for your audience or hone in on a key finding.
+Add your own commentary to give depth and personality to the post.

 11. Revisit an old topic from a different angle

-It’s easy to think that once you’ve covered a topic you can’t write about it again.
-But when you think about it, there’s only so many topics you can cover in your industry.
-It's how we approach those topics that makes the difference.
+It’s easy to think that once you’ve covered a topic that you can’t write about it again.
+But when you think about it, there’s only so many topics you can cover in your industry, and it's how we approach those topics that makes the difference.
 Perhaps you have previously produced a list post and there’s the potential to write separate in-depth posts on some of the points you included.
-Or maybe you’ve written a generic post targeted at a range of sectors and could repurpose it to address one sector in particular.
+Or, maybe you’ve written a generic post targeted at a range of sectors and could repurpose it to address one sector in particular.